Jonathan2251/lbd/source/ctrlflow.rst

 Compile with ``clang -O3`` will generate phi function.
 The phi function can assign virtual register value directly from multi basic blocks.
-Compile with ``clang -O0`` doesn't generate phi, it assign virtual register value by loading stack slot where the stack slot is saved in the each of multi basic blocks before.
+Compile with ``clang -O0`` doesn't generate phi, it assign virtual register value by loading stack slot where the stack slot is saved in each of multi basic blocks before.
 In this example the pointer of %1 point to the stack slot, and "store i32 %8, i32* %1", " store i32 %14, i32* %1", "store i32 %20, i32* %1"
 in label 6, 12 and 18, respectively.
 In other words, it needs 3 store instructions.
 It's possible that the compiler find that the a == 0 is always true after optimization analysis through phi node.
-If so, phi node version will bring better result because ``clang -O0`` version uses load and store with pointer %1 which may cut the optimization opportunity.
+If so, the phi node version will bring better result because ``clang -O0`` version uses load and store with pointer %1 which may cut the optimization opportunity.

-If you are interested in more details than the wiki web site, please refer book here [#phi-book]_ for phi node.
-Or book here [#dominator-dragonbooks]_ about the dominator tree analysis if you have this book only.
+If you are interested in more details than the wiki web site, please refer book here [#phi-book]_ for phi node, or book here [#dominator-dragonbooks]_ for the dominator tree analysis if you have this book only.